-Everyone talks about it, everyone has an opinion about it, so what is Search Engine Optimisation (SEO) and how can it help you?
-Here is an an overview of what SEO is and how it works…
+Everyone talks about it, everyone has an opinion about it, so what is Search Engine Optimisation?
+(SEO) and how can it help you?
+Here is an overview of what SEO is and how it works…

 The internet is a massive expanding open market with over 21 billion web pages indexed within search engines.
 These search engines are the easiest way to communicate with your business’ target audience, allowing you to sell your products or services directly to potential customers through engines such as Google and Yahoo.
 Search engines offer free exposure, promoting your company brand, products and services to a regional, national and international audience.

 Search Engine Optimisation is a technique aimed at improving the ranking of your website in the results of search engines (Google, Bing, Yahoo).
 SEO can make a world of difference to the presence and success of an online business and with increased online exposure come increased website enquiries and greater business success.
 By optimising the site’s code and its content to maximise the levels of site visitors and enquiries, SEO can build awareness of a business and the activity surrounding it.
 Being seen by the right people and within the right marketplace is the key to success.

 Every search engine has its own algorithm, or process, for determining where your pages rank for a particular search term.
 But, there are common elements to many of them.